Reppie-io/reppie-lab/README.md

 ### Setup Instructions

+We built applications that can be locally deployed using Docker and work with the OpenAI API.

 #### 1. Docker Installation
 This repository uses Docker containers to run the demonstrations and examples.
 This ensures a consistent environment regardless of your system.
 See the official [Docker documentation](https://docs.docker.com/get-docker/) for setup instructions: